jet-net/JetNet/docs/README.md

 # JetNet Docs

-We're using Sphinx with the Napolean extension, and the Google Python docstrings style.
+We're using Sphinx with the Napoleon extension, and the Google Python docstrings style.

 ## Build